 The Writer in Residence (also known as the Kuldip Gill Writing Fellowship) term lasts for eleven weeks, between January and April each year.
 Candidates should have a substantial publishing record, including two books (or the equivalent) with a recognized publisher.

-Our program has been careful to balance the writer's public engagement with his or her own writing practice.
-While the primary function of a writing residency is to provide the writer with an extended period of time to concentrate on his or her own writing, the program consistently contributes to the wider audience's appreciation and understanding of both the writer's work and, more generally, contemporary Canadian writing.
+Our program aims to balance the writer's public engagement with his or her own writing practice.
+While the primary function of a writing residency is to provide the writer with an extended period of time to concentrate on his or her own writing, our program also provides opportunities for the writer to interact extensively with the UFV community, enabling this audience's appreciation and understanding of both the writer's work and contemporary Canadian writing.

-The Writer in Residence is a member of the university community and is involved in a number of activities:
+The Writer in Residence is a member of the university community and therefore involved in a number of activities:

-- keeps office hours two days a week for consultation with members of the University and Fraser Valley community
+- Keeps office hours two days a week for consultation with members of the UFV community

-- participates in two readings at the university, and offers two writing workshops open to those associated with the university as well as the community at large
+- Participates in two readings or workshops at the university, open to those associated with the university as well as the community at large

-- visits classes in creative writing and literature to offer guest lectures, but does not augment department teaching staff
+- Visits classes in creative writing and literature, as well as other disciplines as invited, but does not augment department teaching staff

 The Writer in Residence Committee has been established by the English Department to work in consultation with the resident writer to design and coordinate his or her schedule of duties and activities.
-Committee members include Andrea MacPherson, Trevor Carolan, John Carroll, Helene Littmann, Rajnish Dhawan, and Michelle Superle.
+Committee members include Andrea MacPherson, Trevor Carolan, Rajnish Dhawan, and Michelle Superle.